SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-json-schema.md

 The SharePoint Framework includes eight built-in themes: six on light backgrounds, and two on dark backgrounds.
 You might find it useful to create a custom theme by starting from one of the built-in themes and adjusting it to suit your needs.

 Another option is to use the [Theme Generator tool](https://developer.microsoft.com/en-us/fabric#/styles/themegenerator) to build a custom theme.
-It provides an interactive UI for selecting theme colors, and automatically generates the JSON, SASS, and PowerShell definitions for your custom theme:
+It provides an interactive UI for selecting theme colors, and automatically generates the JSON, SASS, and PowerShell definitions for your custom theme.

 ![Theme Generator tool](../../images/theme-generator-tool.png)